Enigmatic-Smile/docs/web-sdk/README.md

   alt="Preview of the web SDK"
 />

-After successfully tokenising and linking the card on Visa or MasterCard networks, Fidel API returns the created card object with a unique `id` that you must use to link each unique card and transaction to your user’s account.
+After successfully tokenising and linking the card on American Express, Visa or MasterCard networks, Fidel API returns the created card object with a unique `id` that you must use to link each unique card and transaction to your user’s account.
 The `id` of each linked card is present on the transaction object as `cardId`.
 You can now create card-linked web and mobile applications with online and offline transactional data visibility in a matter of minutes.

 All modern desktop and mobile browsers are supported, including Chrome, Firefox, Safari, Microsoft IE and Edge.
 Please contact us at [developer@fidel.uk](mailto:developer@fidel.uk) if you experience any browser related issues.